How Terriers Worked

 Bagging the Badger

 As badgers are nocturnal, they are difficult to spot and even more difficult to catch.
 With an adult weighing up to 40 pounds, and possessing very large claws and teeth, not only did it require an extremely plucky terrier to face them, the terrier had to have the correct short legged construction to enable it to have the digging ability to do so.
-He must also possess a rare blend of courage and intelligence as he weaves his way through a dark, cold and damp passage relying almost entirely on his sense of smell and sound.
+He must also possess a rare blend of courage and intelligence as he wove his way through dark, cold and damp passages relying almost entirely on his sense of smell and sound.

 "I know of one locality on the Quantocks where the holes occupy an area of woodland approximately one acre in extent.... another set in Blackdown Hills is of great size and covers an immense area.
 More than 50 holes were counted... the breeding chambers are often situated in specially well-protected places, a common spot chosen is under roots of a tree or some large stone or boulder.
 The badgers will remove some of the earth from above the roots or stone, and on this platform one of the adults will lie with its face towards the entrance.
 It is thus in an impregnable position and can drop on any intruder.
 A variation of this method for a similar purpose is for a step to be constructed just below the breeding chamber, so that anything entering is below the badger and would have to leap up the step.

 After a Successful Dig